Using Our Resources

 Groves KEM, Sketris I, Tett SE.
 Prescription drug samples–does this marketing strategy counteract policies for quality use of medicines?
 J Clin Pharm Ther 2003;28:259-71.

-NEW!
 AccessRx is a project of the DC Department of Health, the George Washington University Milken Institute School of Public Health, and PharmedOut, which analyzes gifts made by the pharmaceutical industry to physicians and other health care providers in the District of Columbia.
-Below, please find pdfs of the past three special reports on the project's findings:
+Below, please find pdfs of past three special reports on the project's findings:

 U.S. Government Accountability Office (GAO) – February 2011 Full Report on Prescription Drugs: Trends in Usual and Customary Prices for Commonly Used Drugs